 The streets of Barcelona have seen fierce battles over issues such as workers’ rights, the pernicious, all-pervasive influence of the Church, education, Republicanism, a Stalinist coup, representative democracy, independence, workers’ self-management, property speculation, squatters’ rights, forced evictions and revolution.

 The city’s layout has been largely informed by the tactical manoeuvre needs of the army.
-For example, Via Laietana, was deliberately created to allow cavalry units to disperse hostile crowds forming outside the inner city walls.
-Avinguda Diagonal was created, in part, to enable rapid access to the heart of the city by troops based in barracks near Pedralbes.
+For example, Via Laietana, was in part created to allow cavalry units to disperse hostile crowds forming outside the inner city walls.
+Avinguda Diagonal was created, in part, to enable rapid access to the heart of the city by troops based in barracks in Pedralbes.
 Parc Ciutadella was once the site of an enormous miltary citadel.
 The castle on Montjuïc, was only handed to the city in 2008; until 1963 it was a prison run by the military to incarcerate and sometimes execute, dissidents.

 1976: Los Grises in Els Jardinets